Tool

 - October 16th: Celebrate your success by posting all over social media about how well you did!

 ProTip: If you are actually the one running the Fast-a-Thon and you’re not fasting because of religious reasons, don’t fast.
-You’ll need to have your wits about you the day of to deal with any unexpected hiccups.
-And it’s hard to do that with hunger pangs and a hazy head.
+You’ll need to have your wits about you the day of the event, to deal with any unexpected hiccups.
+It’s hard to do that with hunger pangs and a hazy head.